jwplayer/jw-showcase/README.md

 - A "Watchlist" feature for users to save videos for watching later.
 A separate list for "Continue Watching" is also kept so users can resume watching videos where they left off.
 The lists are per-browser at this time (i.e., lists do not sync across user's browsers or devices).
 The Continue Watching list can be disabled in your Showcase `config.json` file.
 - A grid view for a particular playlist of videos, with the ability to deep-link to the playlist through a static URL.
 - Social sharing options for Facebook, Twitter and email.
+- Option to build your Showcase as a [Progressive Web App](https://developers.google.com/web/progressive-web-apps/) when building from the source code.

 ### Unsupported Features